It's Almost Perfect!

 - freshly ground black pepper

 What makes a messy potato?
-How about cooking up a batch of sloppy joes but ditch the bun and use a fluffy baked potato instead.
+How about cooking up a batch of sloppy joes but ditching the bun and using a fluffy baked potato instead?

 - 1 pound ground turkey (93 percent lean)